 - Remember that you are doing global community fundraising to help orphans who deserve the help of your local media channels.
 You are not asking for yourself.

-- Many employers offer matching funds programs.
+- Many employers offer matching gifts programs.
 Inquire with your HR department.

 - Why walk alone?
-Form a team and get everybody fundraising together.
+Form a team and get all of your friends fundraising together.
 Teams generate fun and energy while you support each other to charge forward and raise more funds.

 - Ask businesses to match your fundraising dollars earned, dollar for dollar.
 Offer them the recognition of posting thank you notes on your social media platforms and email.
 Share with local media channels who your fabulous sponsors are.